aijaz/blog/content/posts/2010/2010-03-12-boycott-frommers.markdown

----
 comments: false
 date: '2010-03-12 23:01:04'
 slug: boycott-frommers
 title: Don't Submit Photos To Frommer's Contests
-Category:
-- Photography
+Category: Photography
-tags:
-- Copyright
-- Frommers
-- Legal
-- Licensing
----
+Tags: Copyright, Frommers, Legal, Licensing

 I'm not a professional photographer.
 I'm merely an student of  the art and science of photography.
 Sometimes I think of submitting my pictures to